 The impacts of climate change are already happening, including decreasing shorelines, reduction of species diversity, increased severe weather, increased drought in some areas, and flooding in other areas.
 The more the average temperature increases, the higher the risk.
 If we use up the budget and go past 2 degrees, we put the existence of humanity at high risk.

 The maximum total amount of carbon the atmosphere can hold and not surpass 2 Degrees C is 2900 Gt.
 This is called the carbon budget.

 We have used up 1900Gt PgC or 66% of the budget.
 We are on track to using up the budget in 25 years.

 To give us a shot at getting to zero emissions before the budget is used up requires us radically reversing our emissions trend by 2020.
-The next five years is our make-it-or-break-it window of opportunity.
+The next three years is our make-it-or-break-it window of opportunity.
 Read more in this presentation from C40 Cities.